Skip to content

 • Advanced subscription tiers

-The most important thing, obviously, is focus.
 At any given time, put 80% of your energy on your top one or two income streams and 20% on developing the next one.
-The creators who try to do everything at once build nothing that lasts.
+The creators who try to run everything at once build nothing that compounds.

 The Creator Flywheel